John's very quick to agree to join Sherlock for an investigation:

 The Empty Hearse

-One of the theories as to how Sherlock did it involves Sherlock and Moriarty dangling a Sherlock-sized dummy off the roof, giggling at John's cry of anguish, and then leaning in to kiss each other to the swell of romantic music.
+One of the theories as to how Sherlock did it involves Sherlock and Moriarty dangling a Sherlock-sized dummy off the roof, quietly giggling at John's cries of anguish, and then leaning in to kiss each other to the swell of romantic music, and.....
 Cut to Anderson and the fangirl who suggested it:

 The dummy in question is so unconvincing it's hilarious.
-For starters, the face is a photo of Sherlock◊ glued onto the head horribly.
+For starters, the face is a photo of Sherlock◊ that has been glued on by kindergarteners.

 The fact that the scene is such an obvious Shout-Out to the fanbase.

-On the other hand, Anderson's theory on Sherlock's survival involved Sherlock planting a big kiss on Molly Hooper after bungee jumping through the window.
+On the other hand, Anderson's theory on Sherlock's survival involves Sherlock bungee jumping off the roof, crashing through a window, and planting a big kiss on Molly Hooper, before walking away, while Moriarty's corpse is given a Castor Troy makeover to look like Sherlock, and is planted while John is still lying on the ground after being hit by the bicyclist, after which Derren Brown hypnotizes John to sleep for a few seconds while bystanders prepare the body......
+Cut to Lestrade telling Anderson "Bollocks!"
 Which raises the question: is Anderson upset by the absurdity of the dummy scenario, or because he's a Sherlock/Molly shipper?

 A scene of John dealing with regular humdrum patients is intercut with a scene of Sherlock dealing with regular humdrum clients.
 Sherlock learns from a client that her email pen-pal has broken it off with her and that she's now too heartbroken to date anyone else; he realises (in a Shout-Out to the original Holmes story "A Case of Identity") that the woman's stepfather has been posing as her online boyfriend in order to break her heart and ensure that she won't leave the household and take her income with her: